aheckmann/gm/README.md

 ## examples:

   Check out the examples directory to play around.
-  Also take a look at the "Extending gm":http://wiki.github.com/aheckmann/gm/extending-gm page to see how to customize gm to your own needs.
+  Also take a look at the [Extending gm](http://wiki.github.com/aheckmann/gm/extending-gm) page to see how to customize gm to your own needs.